anteq/eestec-web-workshops/md/13-frontend.md

 - by Facebook
 - blah blah

 ---

-### Frontend
-# PHP

-## Who doesn't love PHP?
-- PHP is designed to be an HTML templating language (and maybe should have stayed that way)
-- “You can write great code in any language.”
-Yeah, and Leonardo could’ve produced great art with human shit, if he cared to, but he knew better.
-- it is relatively easy to deploy easy website
-- nowadays so many alternatives
-Note:
-do poprawki
-- Dawniej moda na php - przyklad jak dziala php i to jak jest dzisiaj
-- bardzo wazny jest jasny i prosty przyklad

----

 ### Why not to make a computer with just browser capabilities?
 ![md/3-history/chromebook.jpg](md/3-history/chromebook.jpg)

 ### Quick test:
 ### In your everyday life when last time you didn't have a browser opened in background?
 Note: